Honza255/icl_parser/README.md

-# Poor IJTAG ICL Parser to Scan Graph
+# Poor IJTAG ICL Parser to Scan Graph and retargeter

-This tool attempts to create a scan graph from an ICL file.
+This tool can create scan graph from an ICL file.
+It can also partially retarget data to scan chains.
 (Note: Work may still be in progress)

 ## Supported ICL Statements